How to Clean Linux Mint Safely

 Note: The above explanation of the workings of Timeshift is only valid for the normal default EXT4 filesystem.
 If you have selected BTRFS instead, then that's quite a different cup of tea which falls outside the scope of my website.

-How to select a Timeshift snapshot for restoring from within the live session of Linux Mint
+How to restore a Timeshift snapshot from within the live session of Linux Mint

 7.3.
-It can drive a grown man insane with rage: how to restore a Timeshift snapshot residing on the hard disk, after booting into the live session of Linux Mint (using the Mint USB stick or DVD, which may become necessary after a disaster).
-You won't be able to select a snapshot by using the bloody Browse button in the Timeshift toolbar.
+It can drive a grown man crazy: finding out how to restore a Timeshift snapshot residing on the hard disk, after booting into the live session of Linux Mint (using the Mint USB stick or DVD, which may become necessary after a disaster).
+Because you won't be able to select a snapshot by using the Browse button in the Timeshift toolbar....

-The solution is not intuitive at all: in Timeshift, launch the wizard and select Locations.
+The solution is simple, but not intuitive at all: in Timeshift, launch its Wizard and select Locations.
 Point it at the location on the hard disk where the snapshots reside.
 The rest is as easy as it should have been in the first place.

 Remove most Asian fonts

-8. If you're not a user of Asian fonts, you might remove a couple of those.
-That should free up several hundred MB's of disk space, but more importantly: the font selection box in Libre Office will become much less cluttered.
+8. If you're not a user of Asian fonts, you might remove most of those.
+That should free up some disk space, but more importantly: the font selection box in Libre Office will become much less cluttered.
+Linux Mint 22 contains a lot less of those Asian fonts than its predecessors, but there are still quite a lot of them.

 Note: Sometimes, removing fonts may have unwanted side effects!
 I haven't experienced those on my machines after the removal of the Asian fonts described below, which is why I recommend removing them.
 But your mileage may vary, so proceed with caution: for example, if you have installed MythTV, this removal might also remove MythTV.
 It's especially something to keep in mind, when you wish to remove even more fonts....